liu0016/test-1/README.md

 # test
-Test repository for Clean Code Course
+This is a test repository for course "Clean Code, Documentation & Version Control" by unibas/RISE